Think You Can Guess The Most Dangerous Counties for California Drivers?

 Shasta County: Consistently has a high rate of injury collisions.

-Tulare County: Sees a significant number of crashes relative to its population.
+Tulare County: Sees a significant number of crashes relative to its population, and ranks among the state's highest for fatal hit-and-run incidents.

-Dis-honorable mentions for San Joaquin and Kern Counties, which both ranked high in per capita serious crashes.
+Dishonorable mentions for San Joaquin and Kern Counties, which both ranked high in per capita serious crashes.
+Kern County in particular has drawn attention for elevated hit-and-run fatalities linked to pedestrian safety issues and illegal street racing activity.

 When a Crash Happens, Knowing Your Next Step is Critical